quicwg/base-drafts/draft-ietf-quic-transport.md

 : The preferred_address transport parameter contains an address and port for both IP version 4 and 6.
 The four-byte IPv4 Address field is followed by the associated two-byte IPv4 Port field.
 This is followed by a 16-byte IPv6 Address field and two-byte IPv6 Port field.
-After address and port pairs, a Connection ID Length field describes the length of the following Connection ID field.
+After address and port pairs, a one-byte Disable Migration field indicates whether active migration is permitted (0x0) or prohibited (0x1); all other values are invalid.
+Next, a Connection ID Length field describes the length of the following Connection ID field.
 Finally, a 16-byte Stateless Reset Token field includes the stateless reset token associated with the connection ID.
 The format of this transport parameter is shown in {{fig-preferred-address}}.

 : The Connection ID field and the Stateless Reset Token field contain an alternative connection ID that has a sequence number of 1; see {{issue-cid}}.